gbrrestoration/rrap-cost-linker/docs/source/output_file_format.md

 # Output file format

-The functions in this library generate two key output file types for the economics modelling:
+The functions in this library generate the following output file types for the economics modelling:

-- A metrics summary file (saved by default in `econ_outputs` as parquet files)
+- Metrics summary files (saved by default under `Indicators/rci`, `Indicators/rfi`, and `Indicators/rti` as parquet files)
-- A cost summary file (saved by default in `cost_outputs` as a CSV file)
+- A cost overview file (saved by default in `Costs` as a CSV file)
+- EIA cost breakdown files (saved in `Costs` as CSV files)
+- Cost parameter files (saved in `Costs` as CSV files)
+- An intervention key file (saved in `intervention_keys` as a CSV file)

 By default, for a single unique intervention ID (a unique intervention scenario run for any number of reps and any number of climate models), the above examples would generate 6